Lezuziusz/SNIPS-Tips/SLCcustom/README.md

 Then, we will change the *onButton1* and *idle* function.
 Here, I change the idle function so, instead of breathing the three leds (on Respeaker 2 mic), when muted it will breath only the center led to reflect its state.

-The *onButton1* function will check muted state and stop or start hotword service, then restart *idle* function so it reflect the new state.
+The *onButton1* function will check muted state and stop or start hotword service, then restart *idle* function so it reflects the new state.

 ```python
 	def idle(self, *args):